jibf/unified_benchmark/README.md

 - **Batch processing**
 - **Critical thinking**

-DrafterBench provide a comprehensive evaulation on the LLMs with a total of 1920 user instructions over 12 types if drawing revision tasks.
+DrafterBench provides a comprehensive evaluation on the LLMs with a total of 1920 user instructions over 12 types if drawing revision tasks.

-## :ski: Table of Content
+## :ski: Table of Contents

 - [Dataset Summary](#dataset-summary)
 - [Quick Start](#quick-start)